Utah and Arizona are two states that have breathtaking scenery. Here are our favorite things to do along the Utah/Arizona border.

-The crowds are there but there are a lot of different hikes to do that you can usually find some quiet areas—especially if you hike far enough.
+The crowds are there, but there are many different hikes to do that you can usually find some quiet areas—especially if you hike far enough.

-Angel’s Landing is indeed not for those who are afraid of heights but a great adventure for those who aren’t.
+Angel’s Landing is not for those afraid of heights but a great adventure for those who aren’t.

 The Narrows is a fun hike in the Virgin River.
-You are surrounded by steep canyon walls and it’s a fun and unique experience.
+Steep canyon walls surround you, and it’s a fun and unique experience.

 4. Bryce Canyon